dysquard/pgpa/README.md

-Panda Gamepad Pro Activator Activation Tutorial
+Panda Gamepad Pro Activation Tutorial
 ========================

 Open the following link on your `PC` and download the activator: